Rintarooo/PSPNet/README.md

 ## Environment
 I leave my own environment below.
 I tested it out on a single GPU.

- PSPNet is kind of large model architecture, so the bigger GPU memory is desirable when training.
+ PSPNet is a kind of large model architecture, so the bigger GPU memory is desirable for training.

 * OS: